azsk/DevOpsKit-docs/14-Transition-and-Cleanup/Readme.md

   To download clean-up script to your local machine,

-  i) Open GitHub page from [here](https://github.com/azsk/DevOpsKit-docs/tree/master/14-Transition-and-Cleanup/scripts).
+  i) Access scripts folder from [here](https://github.com/azsk/DevOpsKit-docs/tree/master/14-Transition-and-Cleanup/scripts).

   ii) Click on the file ('Remove_AzSK_Deployed_Resources.ps1') to view the contents.

-  iii) Right click the Raw button.

-  iv) Left click on file content and select 'Save as...' to save file in your local directory.
+  iii) Right click on the 'Raw' icon and and select 'Save as...' to save file in your local directory.

 **2. Unblock downloaded remediation script:**